caplena/knowledge-base/docs/01-00-Agenda.md

 # How can we help you?

-At Caplena, we’re here to make sure you get the most out of our platform, whether you’re just starting or an experienced user.
-Here’s how we can assist you:
+At Caplena, we are here to make sure you get the most out of our platform, whether yo are just starting or an experienced user.
+Here is how we can assist you:

 ## [❓ FAQ](FAQ.md)
 👉 Got questions?
 Check out our FAQ section for quick answers to the most common inquiries about Caplena's features, subscriptions, and more.